Minagera/CyberPatriot/CyberPatriot/Linux/VM-Setup/README.md

 This directory contains a script to set up a realistic Linux incident response training environment for CyberPatriot competition preparation.
 The scenario simulates a compromised corporate server with multiple backdoors, persistence mechanisms, vulnerable services, and forensic artifacts.

+## Understanding the Competition

+CyberPatriot is best defined as an **incident response and remediation competition** where teams inherit a business computer network that has been compromised.
+Teams must:

+1. Identify unauthorized changes and security issues
+2. Find and analyze forensic artifacts
+3. Remove attacker persistence mechanisms
+4. Apply security hardening to prevent future attacks

+Rather than simply collecting and applying security fixes, successful teams develop a comprehensive approach to understanding and responding to security incidents.

 ## Overview

 The `corporate-server-breach.sh` script transforms a clean Ubuntu installation into a compromised server that exhibits signs of a successful attack with established persistence.
 Cadets must investigate the breach, identify unauthorized access methods, remove backdoors, and secure the system according to security requirements.